dynatrace-oss/.github/SECURITY.md

 ## Security Vulnerability Response

-Each report is acknowledged and analyzed by the security contacts within 5 working days.
+Each report is acknowledged and analyzed by the security contacts within an appropriate timeframe.
 This will set off the [Security Release Process](#process).

 Any vulnerability information shared with the Dynatrace Open Source Community stays within Dynatrace Open Source Community and will not be disseminated to other projects unless it is necessary to get the issue fixed.